adamant/adamant.language.reference/src/operators-and-punctuators.md

 ### Punctuators

-The following symbols are used symbolic connectors.
+The following symbols are used as symbolic connectors.

 ```grammar
 punctuator